André Kisase Ngandu: Biography

-Early life and CNRD insurgency
+Early life, Simba rebellion, and CNRD insurgency

 An ethnic Tetela, Kisase was born around the 1940s.
-He took part in conflicts of the Congo Crisis in the 1960s, fighting as an insurgent in the Simba rebellion.
-In 1965, the uprising was mostly crushed by Armée Nationale Congolaise (ANC) troops commanded by Mobutu who consequently took power in the Democratic Republic of the Congo as dictator, eventually renaming it "Zaire".
-Kisase continued to resist Mobutu's rule as part of a Simba remnant force until 1967 when he went into exile in Sudan.
-He eventually relocated to East Germany for military training before finally immigrating to West Germany where he earned a medical degree.
-Kisase lived in Berlin during his exile in Germany.
-As a result of his background, he was nicknamed "The German" once he returned to Zaire to lead a rebellion.
+A Congolese National Security document described him as the "little brother" of Nicholas Olenga.
+He took part in conflicts of the Congo Crisis in the 1960s, fighting as an insurgent in the Simba rebellion and rising to the rank of captain in the Simba forces.
+Meanwhile, Olenga became one of the Simbas' chief commanders.
+In 1965, the Simba uprising was mostly crushed by Armée Nationale Congolaise (ANC) troops commanded by Mobutu who consequently took power in the Democratic Republic of the Congo as dictator, eventually renaming it "Zaire".
+Kisase continued to resist Mobutu's rule as part of a Simba remnant force until 1967 when he and Olenga went into exile in Sudan.
+He reportedly helped to smuggle gold and ivory out of the Congo on behalf of the exiled rebel leadership.
+Olenga and another ex-Simba, Gaston Soumialot, subsequently sent Kisase to undergo military training in Egypt.
+Afterward, he relocated to live in Tanzania where he was activce in the Lumumbist opposition movement among the Congolese diaspora.
+In this role, he repeatedly visited Libya which financed and trained Congolese rebels.

+Kisase eventually relocated to East Germany for military training before finally immigrating to West Germany where he earned a medical degree.
+At one point, he studied political science in Berlin.
+Kisase generally lived in Berlin during his exile in Germany.
+As a result of this background, he was nicknamed "The German" once he later returned to Zaire to lead a rebellion.
 Historian David Van Reybrouck described him as a nationalist in the Lumumbist tradition.